-Residents must demonstrate a commitment to carrying out professional responsibilities and an adherence to ethical principles.
-Residents are expected to demonstrate:
+Residents must demonstrate a commitment to carrying out professional responsibilities and adherence to ethical principles.
+They will promote the best interest of patients, society and the medical profession.

+Residents and graduates are expected to demonstrate:

-- Compassion, integrity, and respect for others - Responsiveness to patient needs that supersedes self-interest - Respect for patient privacy and autonomy - Accountability to patients, society and the profession; and, - Sensitivity and responsiveness to a diverse patient population, including but not limited to diversity in gender, age, culture, race, religion, disabilities, and sexual orientation
+- Compassion, integrity, and respect for others - Conduct professional activities in an ethical and legally responsible manner - Responsiveness to patient needs that supersedes self-interest - Respect for patient privacy and autonomy - Accountability to patients, society and the profession; and, - Sensitivity and responsiveness to a diverse patient population, including but not limited to diversity in gender, age, culture, race, religion, disabilities, and sexual orientation - Devote attention to the quality of personal and family life in order to sustain healthy relationships with others, including patients and other health professionals